spring-iitd/Cellular-Security/docs/divyanka-docs/two-vm-setup.md

 ## 6. Register UE Device on Open5GS WebUI

+We're still doing all the changes in this section on the **Open5GS VM**.
 ### Understanding Port Fowarding between Whitepaper and Your machine
 **Here's the tricky part:** since we're are ssh-ing twice (one into the whitepaper and then into vagrant), it becomes difficult for us to forward ports.
 We have to do it twice.